timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* In other news...
+* On a completely different topic...
 * I'm currently learning Korean
-  - fascinating culture and language.
 * The writing system is unique in that it was designed for literacy, unlike most other writing systems.
-* The characters are actually very logical, but learning the vocabulary is still hard.
+* The characters are very logical.
+* Learning the Korean vocabulary is still difficult.
-* Alex - friend from Korea - "How did you learn programming?"
+* I asked my friend Alex who is from Korea: "How did you learn programming?"
-  - "I learnt English.
+  - he replied: "I learnt English.
 Then I went to an Australian University.
 Now I work at Microsoft."
-* Sounds easy, but that's a decade of dedication
+* He made it sound easy, but that is a decade of dedication right there.
-* It's hard to imagine how long it would be before I could code in Korean
 * Only 5% of the world speaks English as their first language.
 * 20% if you include non-native speakers.
 * For most people who want to learn programming, the answer is:
-  "Awesome!
+  - "Awesome!
 Go learn English first."
-* But I knew Elango had translated Clojure to Thamil and I wondered if we could do that for other languages too
+* But I knew that Elango had translated Clojure to Thamil
+  - and I wondered if we could do that for other languages too

 ---